Skarsnik/QUsb2snes/docs/index.md

 ## SD2Snes

+If you came from usb2snes.com, the firmware should be provided directly on the bundle.

-You need to install the last Usb2Snes firmware by redguy (https://github.com/RedGuyyyy/sd2snes/releases/tag/v7) .
+You need to install the last Usb2Snes firmware by Redguy (https://github.com/RedGuyyyy/sd2snes/releases/tag/usb2snes_v11) .
 Just follows the instruction provided.
 Don't start usb2snes.exe since QUsb2snes do the same thing that the original software.
 Your sd2snes device should show up on the Devices menu when connected.

 ## SNES9x multitroid

+Snes9x-rr 1.60 should replace the Snex9x multitroid, get it at https://github.com/gocha/snes9x-rr/releases/tag/1.60

 Multitroid provide a patched version of snes9x with a lua script that allow for external software to communicate with it.
 Get the emulator on http://multitroid.com/.

-Activate the snes9x bridge on the device menu of QUsb2Snes then run the multibridge.lua scripts on snes9x.
+Activate the Lua bridge on the device menu of QUsb2Snes then run the multibridge.lua scripts on Snes9x.

 ## BizHawk 2.3.1 (bsnes core recommanded)